strapi/documentation/docusaurus/docs/dev-docs/api/document.md

 | Document locale | All the content for the `'en'` (i.e., English) locale of the published version of the "Biscotte Restaurant" document |
 | Field           | The content of the `description` field for the 'en' locale of the published version of the "Biscotte Restaurant" document |

-:::strapi How to request your content?
+:::strapi What's next?
-The [Document Service API](/dev-docs/api/document-service) handles accessing all the variations of a document.
+Once you have understood what a document is, you can use the [Document Service API](/dev-docs/api/document-service) to create, read, update, and delete the variations of a document.
 :::